lgastako/zen/README.txt

 	f g h x    // is equivalent to  f (g (h x))

-As you may have noticed, we use C style comments. // for single-line, /* for multi-line */
+As you may have noticed, we use shell style comments. # everything after the pound is ignored

 Every statement returns a value, including e.g. "if":